BillyDodds/Transactions_ML/README.md

 ```

 ## 5.3 Optimisation and Implementation
-Because Google only permits a certain number of google queries from a given IP adress per day, I needed to store my search results so that I didn't have to re-scrape them every time I ran my model (I only really ever had one shot per day to run my model, the second time Google would lock me out).
+Because Google only permits a certain number of google queries from a given IP adress per day, we need to store the search results so that we don't have to re-scrape them every time the model is run (I only really ever had one shot per day to run my model, the second time Google would lock me out).

 To do this, I simply stored the search results for each transaction description in `components/files/google.csv`.
 Then, before I retrieved the google results from the test data the webscraping way, I would check to see if I had googled it previously by joining the training data to the data in the `google.csv` file.
 Then I would only ever scrape transactions that I hadn't googled previously before appending their results to the same `google.csv` to be used in the future.